 Can we improve the resiliency of computer systems by mimicking more squishy and carbon-based systems?

-Computer systems are often fragile and susceptible to failures, but thanks to many modern practices and innovations in hardware and software, they have become more resilient and flexible.
-Many things can quickly take down a system including hardware failures, software bugs, infrastructure misconfiguration, and unexpected spikes in user traffic.
-Enormous engineering effort has been invested into making complex computer systems more durable, resilient, and flexible to external environmental changes via hardware and software solutions.
-Even though we rely on them every day, it’s easy to forget that behind the scenes, these systems are powered by a complex network of interconnected computers that can be inherently flaky.
+Computer systems are fragile and inherently flaky.
+Many things can quickly take down a web server including hardware failures, software bugs, infrastructure misconfiguration, and unexpected spikes in user traffic.
+For this reason, enormous engineering effort has been invested into making complex computer systems more durable, resilient, and flexible to external environmental changes.
 We take for granted that these systems just seem to work until they don’t.

 In contrast, our human bodies and other multicellular organisms are relatively resilient to environmental stressors.
-We’re not invulnerable by any means, but human cells can adapt to rather significant changes in their external and internal environment.
+While not invulnerable, human cells can adapt to significant changes in their external and internal environment.
 Bugs in our genetic code?
 We can thank our mismatch repair proteins for catching mistakes in DNA replication and fixing them.
 Our immune system can continuously run “health checks” on our somatic cells and take cells “offline” if they start misbehaving.
-These processes can be imperfect and lead to diseases like cancer and other conditions.
-Still, issues with these homeostatic and repair pathways are considered abnormalities (we’ll dig more into this below).
-Large, multicellular organisms wouldn’t have made it this far if every time any one of its cells died, the entire organism did as well!
-Homeostasis - the ability of the human body to stay in a stable equilibrium even as it faces external challenges that threaten to destabilize it - is a unique and convoluted process powered by complex centralized and decentralized messaging pathways.
+These processes can be imperfect, but issues with these homeostatic and repair pathways are considered abnormalities and not the default.
+As large, multicellular organisms, we wouldn’t have made it this far if every time any one of our cells died, we did as well!
+Homeostasis - the ability of the human body to maintain equilibrium despite external challenges - is a unique and convoluted process powered by complex centralized and decentralized messaging pathways among cells.

 On mimicking biological systems

-One interesting aspect of computer systems is how they have evolved to mimic biological systems in order to improve their resiliency.
-For example, the use of containerization and distributed systems resembles the architecture of cellular organisms, where individual containers (or “cells”) can communicate with each other through messaging.
+One interesting aspect of modern computer distributed systems is how they have evolved to mimic biological systems in order to improve their resiliency.
+For example, the use of containerization and container orchestrators loosely resembles the architecture of cellular organisms, where individual containers (or “cells”) can communicate with each other through messaging.
 This allows for a more flexible and scalable system, where any specific container can be safely removed and replaced without impacting the overall functioning of the system.

-This idea isn’t new in computer science.
+This focus about messaging between systems isn’t new in computer science.
 Alan Kay, a computer scientist and biologist, first introduced the concept of object-oriented programming (OOP) based on the idea of message passing between distinct objects, similar to how living cells communicate with each other using hormones and other signaling molecules.
 While most programmers now associate OOP with class inheritance, Alan’s original intent was to explore the potential of message passing between distinct objects, similar to how living cells could talk to each other using hormones and other signaling molecules, in computer systems.

 The downside of copying biology